X-Illuminati/internet-of-spores/doc/server_design_detail.md

 * "process error" provides a TCP response of "error\0" for any error (except errors that it triggered with its own response)

-The switch statement works in the following way:
+The switch node works in the following way:
 * If command == "update", transfers msg to the
   [update firmware sub-flow](#update-firmware)
 * If command == "get_config" or "delete_config", transfers msg to the